lucidarch/docs/content/contribution-guide/_index.md

 hide: [header]
 ---

-## Bug Reports
+## Bug & Issue Reports

-To encourage active collaboration, Lucid strongly encourages pull requests, not just bug reports.
+To encourage active collaboration, Lucid strongly encourages contribution through [pull requests](#which-branch-and-how-to-contribute).
-"Bug reports" may also be sent in the form of a pull request containing a failing test or steps to reproduce the bug.
+"Bug reports" may be searched or created in [issues](https://github.com/lucidarch/lucid/issues) or sent in the form of a pull request containing a failing test or steps to reproduce the bug.

-However, if you file a bug report, your issue should contain a title and a clear description of the issue.
+If you file a bug report, your issue should contain a title and a clear description of the issue.
 You should also include as much relevant information as possible and a code sample that demonstrates the issue.
 The goal of a bug report is to make it easy for yourself - and others - to replicate the bug and develop a fix.

-Remember, bug reports are created in the hope that others with the same problem will be able to collaborate with you on solving it.
-Do not expect that the bug report will automatically see any activity or that others will jump to fix it.
-Creating a bug report serves to help yourself and others start on the path of fixing the problem.
+⏱  PRs and issues are usually checked about three times a week so there is a high chance yours will be picked up soon.

 The Lucid Architecture source code is on GitHub as [lucidarch/lucid](https://github.com/lucidarch/lucid).